 Feed the festive crowd with game this Christmas.
 Philippa Davis’ game, ale and chestnut stew with cranberry and stilton dumplings can be kept warm while you nip out to the carol service, or reheated at a moment’s notice when unexpected guests arrive.

 For more festive feasting inspiration, Christmas is a great opportunity to encourage uninitiated guests to try game for the first time.
 Our partridge, parsnip, sweet onion and gruyere crostata can be served as part of the festive spread or as a light supper.

 For more inspiring recipes, from moreish morsels for the hill and point-to-point picnics to the best ways to get your brace from shot to pot, SUBSCRIBE to The Field in our sale.
-Join our club today for just £21.49 and SAVE 35% by clicking on THIS link.
+Join our club today and get your first six issues for JUST £6 by clicking on THIS link.

 GAME, ALE AND CHESTNUT STEW WITH CRANBERRY AND STILTON DUMPLINGS

 This stew can be kept warm or heated up when needed.
 For the best results, the dumplings should be cooked 20 minutes before serving, which is the perfect amount of time to get your guests settled with a Christmas aperitif before tucking in.